 However, there are some situations when old mulch and wrong mulching practices might do more harm than good to your plants.
 These include

 - Sawdust, in particular, is known for causing greater soil damage than wood chips.
-It and other wood products should not be used uncomposted since they may hold up nitrogen, alter soil preparation, and upset healthy soil processes for your plants.
+It and other wood products should not be used uncomposted since they may hold up nitrogen, alter soil preparation, and upset your plants’ healthy processes.
 Wood alone decomposes slowly and requires the assistance of other organic substances to disintegrate properly.

 - Accelerate the decomposition of wood products by adding nitrogen-dense organic resources such as manure or grass clippings.

 After mowing your grass, let the clippings settle on the soil.
-It acts as a natural fertilizer and saves you money on lawn plant food.
+It is a natural fertilizer and saves you money on lawn plant food.